-Alan Peel is a senior lecturer in the astronomy department who has studied the dynamics of galaxies and galaxy clusters to determine how it constrains cosmological parameters.
-He spent a gap year between degrees as an environmental scientist in Berkeley, Calif., doing fieldwork and analysis for site remediation, which somehow lasted seven years.
-After earning a doctorate in physics (cosmology) at the University of California, Davis, he spent two years at Cambridge working in Stephen Hawking's group on modeling galaxy cluster velocities.
+Alan Peel is a senior lecturer in the Department of Astronomy who has studied the cosmic microwave background and the dynamics of galaxies and galaxy clusters to determine how they constrain cosmological parameters.
+He spent a gap “year” between degrees as an environmental scientist in Berkeley, California, doing fieldwork and analysis for site remediation, which somehow lasted seven years.
+After earning a doctorate in physics (cosmology) at the University of California, Davis, Peel spent two years at University of Cambridge working in Stephen Hawking's group on modeling galaxy cluster velocities before starting research at the University of Maryland on recreating the history of mass motions in the local group of galaxies (nearest 20 Mpc or so).